OG Ikonen

 Joni Ikonen, better known as OG Ikonen (Original Gangsta Ikonen), is a Finnish rapper.

+Career

 Ikonen is signed to 3rd Rail Music.
 His first studio album Mieron tiellä was released in 2009 and reached number 38 on The Official Finnish Charts.
 OG Mixtape, his second solo release, was released in 2012.
 OG Ikonen belongs to a rap duo called Vitun kova ääni with rapper Liigalaiska.
 The duo has released an EP (Vitun kova ääni, 2010) and two studio albums, Aikatauluis in 2011 and Se kuulee jotai äänii ku se kattelee tonne... in 2012.
-In 2014, Ikonen released his second full length album Se on gangsta.
+In 2014, Ikonen released his second full-length album Se on gangsta.